Call now

 Determining which materials can be saved versus those requiring replacement requires professional expertise.
 The porosity of materials, extent of contamination, and cost of restoration all factor into these decisions.

-Porous materials including drywall, insulation, carpet, and fabric generally require removal when heavily contaminated.
+• Porous materials (drywall, insulation, carpet, fabric): Generally require removal when heavily contaminated.
 Attempting to clean these materials often proves ineffective and may leave hidden contamination that enables future growth.

 Proper disposal of contaminated materials follows EPA guidelines to prevent spreading contamination.
 Materials are typically double-bagged in heavy plastic and disposed of as construction debris rather than regular waste.